Keenan-Faure/Hugo-Genshin/content/character-list/GenImp-Y-HA.md

 artifact: "EmblemofSeveredFate"
 affiliation: Yanshang Teahouse
 weapon: "AquaSimulacra"
+type: Claymore
+content: She is a mysterious person who claims to work for the Ministry of Civil Affairs, but comes out as a non-entity on their list.
+She also claims to work for the Yanshang Teahouse, but only uses it for her true job, an intelligence agent collaborating with Ningguang.
+tags: ["2.3", "character", "inazuma"]

 ---

-She is a mysterious person who claims to work for the Ministry of Civil Affairs, but comes out as a non-entity on their list.
-She also claims to work for the Yanshang Teahouse, but only uses it for her true job, an intelligence agent collaborating with Ningguang.